How to Safely Dispose of Your Old Medications

 Can I throw medicine in the trash?

 Many medications can be thrown in the trash but you should follow the below steps before disposing of them.
 Medicines include prescription and over-the-counter (OTC) drugs in pills, liquids, drops, patches, and creams.
-Look at the package insert of your medication to see if special instructions exist for disposal.
+Some medicines should be flushed because they are too dangerous to put in the trash if a drop off location is not immediately available.

 - Mix medicines with an unpalatable substance such as dirt, used coffee grounds, or kitty litter.
 Take them out of their original container first.
 Do not crush tablets or capsules before mixing.

-- Throw the container in the trash.
+- Throw the container in the trash, then dispose of the trash.
+Keep the trash away from children and pets.

 - When disposing of empty prescription bottles or packages, be sure to mark out identifying personal information to make it unreadable.

-Can I flush medicines down the toilet?
+Which medicines can be flushed down the toilet?

 Does flushing medications down the toilet pose a risk to the environment?

-FDA has stated that disposal of these select few medicines by flushing down the toilet would only contribute to a small fraction of the total amount of medicine found in surface and drinking water.
+FDA has stated that disposal of these select few medicines on the Flush List by flushing down the toilet would only contribute to a small fraction of the total amount of medicine found in surface and drinking water.

 FDA environmental authorities state most medicines in water are a result of elimination via the body from urine or feces.
-The FDA and EPA state there has been no indication of environmental effects due to flushing medications.

 FDA also states that based on available data, the risk to humans from accidental exposure to these potent medications far outweighs the environmental risk.

 Other points for safe drug disposal